dask/dask/docs/source/setup.rst

    t.start()

    s = Scheduler(loop=loop)
-   s.start(8786)
+   s.start('tcp://:8786')   # Listen on TCP port 8786

-On other nodes start worker processes that point to the IP address and port of the scheduler.
+On other nodes start worker processes that point to the URL of the scheduler.

 .. code-block:: python